-Sean: [00:19:59] And the thing is that the defense it could be nothing.
+Sean: [00:19:59] And the thing is that the defense could be nothing.
 The offense did wrong, but the defense was so good.
-So you’ve got your business, you didn’t do anything wrong, but maybe it was COVID, nothing you could do and COVID happens.
+So you’ve got your business, you didn’t do anything wrong, but maybe it was COVID, nothing you could do, and COVID happens.

-And now you can’t open your business to say we have a client right now that I talked to him last year he owns a bar and this whole time, and we talked to him and he’s ah, I’m just riding out the wave.
+And now you can’t open your business to say we have a client right now that I talked to him last year he owns a bar and this whole time, and we talked to him, and he’s just riding out the wave.
 He’s he realizes that everything’s going to suck.
-His business, took a major dip.
+His business took a major dip.

-He went backwards, but he realized all he had to do was outlast everyone else around him.
+He went backward, but he realized all he had to do was outlast everyone else around him.
 And he did.
 And now he’s super busy, like way busier than ever.
 It needs to be to the point to where he told us to turn it off as Facebook messaging.
 Cause he doesn’t want to deal with that aspect.
-He just doesn’t have time to deal with that on top of everything else because of how busy he is, so going backwards, he was able to hold on, not lose faith and like he’s killing it now.
-And bunch of businesses that like that’s how they succeed.
-You just, you hold on and eventually shit will take off.
+He just doesn’t have time to deal with that on top of everything else because of how busy he is, so going backward, he was able to hold on, not lose faith, and he’s killing it now.
+And a bunch of businesses that’s how they succeed.
+You just, you hold on and eventually, shit will take off.

 Torie: [00:21:08] Whether it’s parenting or your business or lifting weights or football, like going back is okay, because you can lift heavy things.